Close

 • Official Navy PFA focuses on health and fitness, including good nutrition, meal plans and training videos for bettering your form and time on the PRT.

-• Navy Operational Fitness and Fueling System is a series of apps that provides best-in-class physical fitness and nutrition information for sailors with different fitness objectives and in different training situations.
+• The Navy Operational Fitness and Fueling System is a series of apps that provides best-in-class physical fitness and nutrition information for sailors with different fitness objectives and in different training situations.
 NOFFS includes:

 • Strength Series to develop the strength needed to perform at the highest levels.